 If you have already re-enrolled and selected advanced coursework units, you will need to remove these units before you can apply for honours.

 You can view the status of your application or cancel your request under ‘My requests’.
-We will email you with an outcome of your application once your semester results have been published.
+We will email you with an outcome after applications have closed.

 If your application is successful, you will need to select honours units through Sydney Student.
 Contact your honours coordinator if you have any questions.